 Margin accounts can be very risky and they are not appropriate for everyone.
 Before opening a margin account, understand that:

 - You can lose more money than you have invested;

 - You may have to deposit additional cash or securities in your account on short notice to cover market losses;

-- Your brokerage firm may sell some or all of your securities without consulting you to pay off the loan it made to you.
+- Your brokerage firm may sell some or all of your securities without consulting you to pay off your margin loan;

 You can protect yourself by: